moveyourbuddy/myb-web-challenge/README.md

 #### Bonus #2.
 Code-spliting

-The more code you write, the bigger it gets.
-To make sure that the app bundle still loads fast, you can use code-splitting to load your components asynchronously.
+The more code you write, the bigger your app gets.
+To make sure that the js bundle still loads at lighting speed, you can use code-splitting to load your components asynchronously.

 Implement code-splitting by using `Suspense` and `lazy` on the different tabs.

 #### Bonus #3.
 Use Hooks

 If you've been following the news, there is this new thing in React called Hooks.
 It's not out yet but you can start using it by upgrading `react` and `react-dom` to `16.7.0-alpha`.
 (See [Introducing Hooks](https://reactjs.org/docs/hooks-intro.html) on the React website).
-Hooks are awesome: they make your code leaner, and make it easy to reuse some functionnality accross components.
+Hooks are awesome: they make your code leaner, and make it easier to reuse some functionality accross multiple components.

 Rewrite your `<Fetch />` component using `useState` and `useEffect`.

 #### Bonus #4.
 Use `react-cache`

 Like Hooks, `react-cache` is not out yet, but you can start using it. `react-cache` allows you to use `Suspense` and `Concurrent mode` to make your components halt rendering when they need to fetch something from the API (for example).
+You'll need to upgrade `react` and `react-dom` to `16.7.0-alpha`.

 Install `react-cache` and implement a `FetchAPI` using `unstable_createResource`.
 Start using it in all your components that use the API.